What is EMR? Features, Examples and Use Cases

 What is EMR

 Electronic Medical Records (EMR) encompass digital versions of patients' paper charts, containing comprehensive information about their medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory test results.
-Unlike traditional paper records, EMR systems offer a centralized and easily accessible repository of real-time patient data.
+Unlike traditional paper records, medical EMR software offers a centralized and easily accessible repository of real-time patient data.

 EMR systems come equipped with a myriad of features designed to streamline healthcare workflows and improve patient care.
 These features include but are not limited to: